Farashganj SC Women

-Farashganj Sporting Club Women, commonly known as Farashganj SC Women (ফরাশগঞ্জ এসসি ওমেন), is a Bangladeshi women's professional football club from Farashganj, Dhaka.
+Farashganj Sporting Club Women, commonly known as Farashganj SC Women (ফরাশগঞ্জ এসসি নারী), is a Bangladeshi women's professional football club from Farashganj, Dhaka.
 They participate in the Bangladesh Women's Football League, the women's premier football league in Bangladesh.

 History

 The Farashganj SC Women was founded in 2010.
 The club played their first game on 16 November 2022 against FC Brahmanbaria in Dhaka which ended in a 0–4 defeat, in the 2021–22 Bangladesh Women's Football League.

+They finished as runners-up in the 2025–26 Bangladesh Women's Football League season.